Low lying zeros of Rankin-Selberg $L$-functions: Applying the Petersson formula

-\begin{rem} When $f = \overline{g}$, the lack of square root cancellation in the sums in \eqref{eq: infinity sum rearrange} means that $S^\infty$ contributes when $\hphi$ is supported outside $(-1, 1)$ and $Y = (k_1k_2N_1N_2)^\epsilon$.
+\begin{rem} When $f = \overline{g}$, the lack of square root cancellation in the prime sum in \eqref{eq: infinity sum rearrange} means that $S^\infty_2$ contributes to the main term when $\hphi$ is supported outside $(-1, 1)$ and $Y = (k_1k_2N_1N_2)^\epsilon$.
 In Section \ref{sec:pole}, we account for this by taking $Y = N^{\alpha}$ with $\alpha = 1/14$.
-However, in this case $m_1$ and $m_2$ have non-negligible size, which requires more careful bounding of the associated sums. \end{rem}
+However, in this case $m_1$ and $m_2$ have non-negligible size, which requires more careful bounding of the main term sums over $\Delta'$. \end{rem}